 |Standardized Test Scores||Considered|

-To apply, all applicants to Pitzer must submit the following items.
-Double check with Pitzer's admissions department to confirm all application materials and requirements.
+To apply to Pitzer, all applicants must submit the following items.
+Check in with Pitzer's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Transcript(S) of College Record|

 Students admitted to Pitzer have an average unweighted GPA of 3.9.